capybara2510/web-design/README.md

 # web-design
-A homepage idea for a web design agency using HTML and CSS.
+The Web Design Agency Project is a comprehensive repository showcasing a homepage for a web design agency, demonstrating the agency's creative approach and expertise in delivering high-quality web design solutions.